IvanShpurov/The-Kuramoto-Model-of-Social-Interactions/README.md

 # The-Kuramoto-Model-of-Social-Interactions
-## This is code for the paper "Emergence of the Neural Synchronyin the Multi-Agent simulation" presented at AROBS conference
+## This is code for the paper "Emergence of the Neural Synchrony in the Multi-Agent simulation" presented at AROBS conference